China's big step in rural reform; mapping tiny plots of farm land

 China's top rural policymaker Chen Xiwen estimates costs could be kept to 8-10 yuan per mu, or about 18 billion yuan nationwide.
 Other officials told Reuters costs could reach 100 billion yuan while respected financial magazine Caixin said it would cost 150 billion yuan.

 Even the minimum would be too much for budget-strapped rural governments.
-A pilot in Anhui's Matou Township, where flat wheat fields are cheap to measure, would have equalled one-sixth of its annual budget.
+A pilot in Anhui's Matou Township, where flat wheat fields are cheap to measure, would have equaled one-sixth of its annual budget.

 "Land certification needs to be shouldered by the nation, there is no way local governments could pay for it," Matou Township vice chief Wang Hong told Reuters.

-The project carries a hidden price tag for Beijing, which subsidises grains production, fertiliser use and irrigation at an average rate of 150 yuan per mu.
+The project carries a hidden price tag for Beijing, which subsidizes grains production, fertilizer use and irrigation at an average rate of 150 yuan per mu.
 The subsidies are based on acreage estimates that date from when farmers regularly under-reported to avoid grains taxes.

 Precise mapping could force China to reassess estimates it has 1.8 billion mu of farmland - or roughly the amount that Chinese experts believe is necessary for food security.